 Indulge in artisanal food at Marché de Wazemmes

-We kicked off Sunday with Marche de Wazemmes.
+We kicked off the 2nd day of our weekend in Lille with Marche de Wazemmes.
 It is an enclosed food market with many tentacles of market stalls selling everything from basic clothings to toys to fresh flowers and vegetables.
 The highlight for me is the food market.
 There are about 30 food stalls in this bright, tidy and clean charming Victorian orangery / conservatory building with high ceilings.
 There is a stretch of individual bench tables at the centre of the hall to enjoy your pickings.

 You will find local fresh fruits, artisanal sausages, all cuts of meat, foie gra, French cheeses, fresh seafood and even Italian cut meats.
 There are also a few ready-to-eat food stalls selling pizza and empanada.
 The market is the birthplace of Canard Street, a culinary celebration of everything duck – duck confit, duck burger, duck tartare and even saucisson.
 The other celebrity under this roof is Maison Doucet, a lovely boulangerie patisserie.
 Find the longest queue and you will find them.